-Applicants who meet one of the additional requirements but who have an undergraduate CGPA between 2.7 and 2.99 may qualify for entry to the MBA program after completion of the MBA Foundation courses.
+Applicants who have an undergraduate CGPA between C+ (2.33) and B- (2.99) may qualify for entry to the MBA program after completion of the MBA Foundation courses.
 They must earn a grade of B (GPA of 3.0) or better on each Foundation course in order to continue into the MBA program.

-Applicants with a Bachelor's degree who meet the academic CGPA requirement with a Bachelor Degree but do not have any of the additional requirements may qualify for entry to the MBA program after completion of the MBA Foundation courses.
+Applicants who meet the academic CGPA requirement but do not have any of the additional requirements may qualify for entry to the MBA program after completion of the MBA Foundation courses.
 They must earn a grade of B (GPA 3.0) or better on each Foundation course in order to continue into the MBA program.